Today, those obstacles are even taller.

 It’s not about giving you a complicated product.
 It’s about giving you a way to connect.
 A way to meet, understand, and move forward with your newest team members – in a way that makes sense for both of you.

-Near is your teammate in the race to better hiring, but we’re also your teammate in the obstacle course to better outcomes.
+Near is your partner in the race to better hiring, but we’re also your teammate in the obstacle course to better outcomes.
 We’re here to make it all easier.
 So you can respond more productively to the world’s shifts – and keep your seat at the table before it’s too late.